-When the internal gen-mon paths are used, the generator outputs are still active.
-Signal may still exist on the output connectors, and measurements may be affected by loading or interference on the generator outputs.
+When the internal gen-mon paths are used, the front panel generator outputs are still connected to the generator.
+Signal may still exist on the output connectors, and the analyzer measurement may be affected by loading or interference on the generator output connectors.